Nikkor AF 85mm f/1.8 D - Review / Test Report - Analysis

 Page 2 of 3

-The AF 85mm f/1.8 D shows extremely low distortions (0.03%) which are absolutely negligible
+The AF 85mm f/1.8 D shows extremely low distortion (0.03%) which is absolutely negligible

 in field conditions.

 The chart above has a real-world size of about 120x80cm.

 Thanks to the sweet spot behavior on the D200 vignetting is very well controlled.